SCPR/static-projects/timelines/README.md

 Roughly 95 percent of the work takes place in the Google spreadsheet, and we have a handy [template](https://docs.google.com/spreadsheet/ccc?key=0An8W63YKWOsxdEVHUDliRmZFMC1ZOWZhVUZFMEp6TUE&usp=drive_web#gid=0) to get you started.

 Follow the steps below to build, deploy and publish your very own timeline.
+And you'll want to check out the [tool we made](https://github.com/SCPR/timeline-data-generator) to query KPCC's [content API](https://github.com/SCPR/api-docs) and create a csv file that can be used to kickstart a timeline.

 <a name="quickstart"></a>
 #### Quickstart checklist